Accessibility in the Exchange admin center in Exchange Online

 Open the EAC, and confirm your admin role

 Use a screen reader to open the Exchange admin centerUse a screen reader to open the Exchange admin center and check that your global administrator has assigned you to any admin role group, for example, Organization Management.
 You know you are assigned to at least one admin role group if you can open the EAC.
 Learn how to Use a screen reader to identify your admin role in the Exchange admin center.

 Explore the EAC user interface

 The EAC user interface exists within your web browser as part of Exchange Online.
 Within that window, "Office 365 Admin" shows in the title bar.
-At the left edge of the title bar is the Office 365 app launcher that contains the list of Microsoft services and Office Online applications, including Mail (Outlook.com), Excel Online, OneNote, and more.
+At the left edge of the title bar is the app launcher that contains the list of Microsoft services and Microsoft 365 or Office applications, including Mail (Outlook.com), Excel, OneNote, and more.
 On the right side of the title bar are commands to get notifications, manage your options, get help, and sign out.

 The administrative category selected in the left feature pane affects the content of the main window to its right.
 For example, when you select dashboard in the left pane, all administrative categories display in the main window list view, along with their subcategories.
 Likewise, when you select recipients in the left feature pane, a list of all user mailbox names and addresses appears in the main window list view.